Last Updated on June 23, 2025 by Ketki Gadre

 LEGEND OF TUNGNATH TEMPLE

-According to a legend, it is believed that during the war of Mahabharat, Pandavas killed their cousin brothers.
-Vyas Rishi advised the Pandavas that since they were culpable of killing their own relatives, their act could only be pardoned by Lord Shiva.
-However Lord Shiva was angry with them and did not want to pardon them.
+According to a legend, it is believed that during the war of the Mahabharata, the Pandavas killed their cousin brothers.
+Vyas Rishi advised the Pandavas that since they were culpable of killing their relatives, their act could only be pardoned by Lord Shiva.
+However, Lord Shiva was angry with them and did not want to pardon them.

-In order to keep them from him, Lord Shiva took the form of a bull and went into hiding in an underground safe haven called Guptkashi.
+In order to keep them from him, Lord Shiva took the form of a bull and went into hiding in an underground haven called Guptkashi.
 The Pandavas chased him there.
-But later Lord Shiva’s body in the form of bull’s parts was rematerialized at five different locations.
-Pandavas built temples at all these five locations and seeked his mercy which he granted them.
-Tungnath temple is one of the five Kedar temples and pilgrims visiting Kedarnath temple often visit Tungnath temple for blessings.
+But later, Lord Shiva’s body in the form of a bull’s parts was rematerialized at five different locations.
+Pandavas built temples at all these five locations and sought his mercy, which he granted them.
+Tungnath temple is one of the five Kedar temples, and pilgrims visiting Kedarnath temple often visit Tungnath temple for blessings.

 Another legend states that Lord Ram meditated at the Chandrashila peak.
-It is said that Ravan, the demon did penance to Lord Shiva here.
-Which is also the reason why this place is known as Ravan Shila.
+It is said that Ravan, the demon, did penance to Lord Shiva here.
+This is also the reason why this place is known as Ravan Shila.

 CHOPTA CHANDRASHILA TREK EXPERIENCE

-The trek starts from Chopta base camp.
-It is ideal to reach here one day before and acclimatize to the altitude, temperature and surroundings.
+The trek starts from the Chopta base camp.
+It is ideal to arrive here one day before and acclimatise to the altitude, temperature and surroundings.
 Chopta, in itself, is a charming hill station that features lush meadows, dense forests, and panoramic views of snow-clad peaks.

-There are no hotels in Chopta but a lot of seasonal camps.
-Most of these camps close for winter but also go full in the spring and summer seasons.
-It is best to book in advance to get the best of camp – warm bedding, clean toilet and hot food.
-The crisp mountain air and the sound of birds chirping create a tranquil ambiance, setting the tone for the journey ahead.
+There are no hotels in Chopta, but a lot of seasonal camps.
+Most of these camps close for winter, but also go full in the spring and summer seasons.
+It is best to book in advance to get the best of camp – warm bedding, clean toilets and hot food.
+The crisp mountain air and the sound of birds chirping create a tranquil ambience, setting the tone for the journey ahead.

 It is ideal to start the Chopta-Chandrashila trek as early as possible.
-From Chopta base camp, the trek base is about 5-8 km away depending upon which camp you choose.
+From the Chopta base camp, the trek base is about 5-8 km away, depending on which camp you choose.

-We started at 7 am from the camp, with packed lunch.
-We were advised to bring reusable plastic/steel containers for our lunch from home and our camp provided us with meals to carry.
+We started at 7 am from the camp, with a packed lunch.
+We were advised to bring reusable plastic/steel containers for our lunch from home, and our camp provided us with meals to carry.

-The distance of Chopta-Chandrashila trek from the base is 9 km and takes 4-5 hours one way depending on your speed and pace.
+The distance of the Chopta-Chandrashila trek from the base is 9 km and takes 4-5 hours one way, depending on your speed and pace.
 So this is easily doable in one day.

 The path to the temple is well-marked with clear steps and moderately steep, making it accessible even to beginners.
 The path starts off with rhododendron trees on both sides of the path and slowly opens up to the view of meadows.

-However, I saw young and old riding the mules and since its the same path, one has to be attentive and give space to a mule or there are chances you will be de-roaded by them.
-The handlers do give warnings in case they feel you are not giving attention so move away as quickly as possible.
+I saw young and old pilgrims riding the mules, and since it’s the same path for walking, one has to be attentive and give space to a mule, or there are chances you will be de-roaded by them.
+The handlers do give warnings in case they feel you are not giving attention, so move away as quickly as possible.

 With ascent, the air gets thinner and the hike gets difficult and may lower the speed.
-However, the view of the mountains are enough to motivate hikers to be strong and move forward.
+However, the view of the mountains is enough to motivate hikers to be strong and move forward.

 There are small shops every few hundred meters selling water bottles, wafer packets and other snacks.